opensourcefeed/opensourcefeed.github.io/distribution-clover.md

 A CloverOS desktop comes with OpenRC, FVWM (F Virtual Window Manager), udev, agetty, dhcpcd, and wpa_supplicant running.
 This minimal configuration will help users to customize their system to match their requirements.

 Clover OS avoids packages like systemd, pulseaudio, dbus, avahi, and nls - which are often considered a *sin* to use.
 Clover OS offers better performance by removing *bloated* packages.

+Some people finds the legacy of Crunchbang in Clover OS.
+It offers a similar installation and configuration approach.